 Women’s brains age better

-Women have one final cognitive advantage – they have faster blood flow to the brain and this offsets the cognitive effects of ageing.
+Women have one final cognitive advantage – they have faster blood flow to the brain and this offsets the cognitive effects of aging.
 Men lose more brain tissue with age, especially in the left frontal cortex, the part of the brain that thinks about consequences and provides self-control.

 Researchers at the University of Pennsylvania’s School of Medicine have observed tissue loss in the brains of men in their mid-40s, while women of the same age remained untouched by the ravages of age.
 This means that as a male marketer passes 45, his ability to control emotions and impulses gradually declines.